 Part 3- the post you are currently reading

-My goals for creating a modern farmhouse guest bedroom:
+My goals for bedroom decorating with a modern farmhouse feel:

 - Purchase the majority of the decor/products/furnishings from Amazon- currently in the works

 Add fake brick paneling Grout the brick paneling Paint the brick

 - Paint the planked walls

 Add planked walls Add electrical boxes for wall sconces

 - Purchase some furniture off of Amazon- I’ll let you know what I think about the quality 🙂

 - Add sconces and various lighting throughout the room